-The FICO score was first introduced in 1958 by an engineer named Bill Fair and his mathematician partner Earl Isaac—and it was named after their company, Fair, Isaac, and Company.
+The FICO score was first introduced in 1958 by engineer Bill Fair and mathematician Earl Isaac.
+(FICO stands for the Fair Isaac Corporation.)
 The goal was to help creditors make data-driven decisions before they offered a loan to a borrower.

-In 1991, the FICO score was released to the three major personal credit bureaus (Experian, Equifax, and TransUnion), and in 1995, mortgage companies Fannie Mae and Freddie Mac started using the FICO score for mortgage lending.
+In 1991, the FICO score was released to the three major personal credit bureaus: Experian, Equifax, and TransUnion.
+In 1995, mortgage companies Fannie Mae and Freddie Mac started using the FICO score for mortgage lending.

 Since its introduction to the major credit bureaus in the early ‘90s, banks and other creditors have used the FICO score to evaluate a borrower’s creditworthiness for everything from auto loans, home mortgages, credit cards, and small-business loans.

-- Can your business repay a loan?
-Lenders will look at your business’s revenue and cash flow to see if you can afford the debt.
+1. Can your business afford to repay a loan?
+Your FICO score includes your current level of debt, which helps lenders determine if you can afford to take on extra debt while maintaining a stable debt ratio.
+(Additionally, lenders will look at your business’s revenue and cash flow to see if you can afford the loan.)

-- Will your business make each and every loan payment?
+3. How likely is your business to make each and every loan payment?
 Your FICO score plays into this question too.
 Lenders are trying to determine what you’ll do in the future based on what you’ve done in the past.
 They’ll look at both your business credit profile and your personal FICO score to make that determination.
 The thought is if you make all your loan payments regarding your personal credit obligations, you will likely do the same with your business obligations.

-The formula for calculating the FICO score includes the following five metrics:
+The formula for calculating your FICO score includes the following five metrics:

 - Payment history (35% of your score).
 Late payments, bankruptcy, settlements, charge-offs, repossessions, and liens will all reduce your score.